filbeam/contracts/README.md

 # FilBeam Contract

-FilBeam is a smart contract for managing CDN and cache-miss usage-based payments in the Filecoin ecosystem.
-It provides batch processing capabilities and usage-based billing for data egress.
+FilBeam is a smart contract used for aggregating CDN and cache-miss usage data and managing payment settlements for CDN payment rails operated by [Filecoin Warm Storage Service](https://github.com/FilOzone/filecoin-services).

 ## Features